An AI system to help scientists write expert-level empirical software: Results

 \subsection{Overview of Scorable Tasks}

-We develop our method on a benchmark of Kaggle playground competitions, and test it by selecting scorable tasks based on scientific or engineering problems.
-We selected these problems using two criteria: first, we chose tasks which have had slow recent progress, but yet are important to a set of scientists; second, we chose tasks which would be useful to the scientific agenda of at least one co-author.
-These scorable tasks are listed below.
+We develop ERA on Kaggle playground competitions, and test it by selecting scorable tasks based on scientific or engineering problems of high relevance in diverse fields.
+These scorable tasks are listed below, with per-node computational costs outlined in \suptab{tab:compute_cost}.

-{\it scRNA-seq batch integration}:~\cite{xu2023inthcad} By removing confounding factors, we can enable large-scale multi-lab transcriptomic data integration, such as the Human Cell Atlas~\cite{regev2017human}.
-This is a difficult problem because it requires distinguishing subtle biological signals from noise in high-dimensional sparse datasets.
+{\it scRNA-seq batch integration}:~\cite{xu2023inthcad} This task requires distinguishing subtle biological signals from noise in high-dimensional sparse datasets.
+By removing confounding factors, we can enable large-scale multi-lab transcriptomic data integration.

-{\it CDC COVID Forecasting}:~\cite{CovidForeCastHub} By predicting COVID cases several weeks in advance, we can inform public health policy and resource allocations.
-The challenge in this task arises from predicting non-linear disease dynamics from lagged and noisy real-time data.
+{\it CDC COVID Forecasting}:~\cite{CovidForeCastHub} This task requires predicting non-linear disease dynamics from lagged and noisy real-time data.
+By predicting COVID cases several weeks in advance, we can inform public health policy and resource allocations.

+{\it Time series forecasting}:~\cite{aksu2024gift} This task requires predicting time series outcomes across a range of datasets and applications.

-{\it DLRSD segmentation}:~\cite{shao2018performance} This is a problem of performing dense pixel-wise multi-label semantic segmentation on complex satellite imagery.
-Solving this problem can lead to large improvements in environmental monitoring and disaster response.
+{\it Geospatial segmentation}:~\cite{shao2018performance} This task requires performing dense pixel-wise multi-label semantic segmentation on complex satellite imagery.
+Better segmentation can lead to large improvements in environmental monitoring and disaster response.

-{\it ZAPBench}:~\cite{lueckmann2025zapbench} This benchmark requires modeling and predicting the activity of >70,000 neurons across an entire vertebrate brain.
+{\it ZAPBench}:~\cite{lueckmann2025zapbench} This task requires predicting the activity of >70,000 neurons across an entire vertebrate brain.
 Performing well on this benchmark may lead to a systems-level understanding of brain function and behavior.

-{\it GIFT-Eval time series}:~\cite{aksu2024gift} Accurate time series forecasting is useful for climatology and healthcare.
-General time series forecasting is very difficult, because of the diverse input feature semantics and prediction time scales.
-An even more difficult and useful problem is zero-shot prediction, where only an single time series is given and a prediction must be made.

-{\it Numerically solving difficult integrals}: Solving integrals that defy standard numerical algorithms is useful for modeling physical and engineering systems.
+{\it Numerically solving difficult integrals}: This task requires solving integrals that defy standard numerical algorithms.
+It is useful for modeling physical and engineering systems.